Vikashverma2/HomeHive-RealEstate/README.md

 # HomeHive

-HomeHive is a modern real estate web application built using React.js and Tailwind CSS, providing a seamless user experience for buying and selling properties.
+HomeHive is a modern real estate web application built using React.js and Tailwind CSS, providing a seamless user experience for buying properties.
 Designed with a sleek UI, it ensures smooth navigation through different sections, making property exploration effortless.

 ## Features